 Scott Flagel, MS

-Scott has joined Lighthouse of Collier as the Executive Director in March 2018 after completing a successful career in the Senior Living Industry.
+Scott joined Lighthouse of Collier as the Executive Director after completing a successful career in the Senior Living Industry.
 He spent 23 years with The Eddy Senior Living Communities in upstate New York.
 The Eddy is a comprehensive continuum of healthcare, supportive housing and community services that reaches 22 counties and serves more than 40,000 people yearly in the capital region of New York.
 Eddy services help maximize independence, quality of life and dignity of individuals, and help prevent the premature institutionalization of chronically ill, frail or disabled seniors.

 Since moving to Naples, Florida in January 2015, Scott has been very involved in the Southwest Florida community.
 He completed the Bonita Leadership program and was a board member of the Bonita Springs Area Chamber of Commerce.

 Scott has a passion for giving back to those less fortunate than him.
 He was very involved with Big Brothers Big Sisters of the Southern Adirondacks for 10 years.
 He was a volunteer for Big Brothers Big Sisters twice as a “Big Brother” and also as a board member and board President.

 Scott received his Bachelor degree in Business/Accounting from George Washington University and his Master of Science degree in Hospitality Management from the University of Massachusetts.